 “I was about to lock up and leave you were so late!” she said, while a group of her friends milled about in the background.
-As one who is never late, and hate being late, and lose respect for people who are constantly late… I’m with my new friend the woman yelling at me.
+As one who is never late, and hate being late, and lose respect for people who are constantly late… I’m in agreement the woman yelling at me.
 (I didn’t tell her that the person to blame was her fellow Ridgefield Historical Society docent over at the David Scott House who just had to show Damian everything.)

-Or maybe I could blame the architect whose name I’ve forgetten who drives this car.
+Or maybe I could blame the architect whose name I’ve forgotten who drives this car.